coderefinery/research-software-engineering/content/containers.md

 ## Exercise Reproducibility-1: Time-capsule of dependencies

-Imagine the following situation: five students (A, B, C, D, E) wrote a code that depends on a couple of libraries.
+Imagine the following situation: Five students (A, B, C, D, E) wrote a code that depends on a couple of libraries.
 They uploaded their projects to GitHub.
 We now travel **3 years into the future** and find their GitHub repositories and try to re-run their code before adapting it.